 Cleveland Clinic's School of Pharmacy Technology accepts two classes annually, in January and June.
 Interested candidates must submit applications at least 60 days prior to the scheduled program start date.
 All applicants will be notified of acceptance decisions by mail.
 Selected students must complete Cleveland Clinic on-boarding requirements, including health and background screenings.

 Cleveland Clinic's School of Pharmacy Technology consists of 15 weeks of didactic training followed by 10 weeks of rotating externship within Cleveland Clinic.

 The first 15 weeks of classroom instruction and hands-on observation are scheduled Monday – Thursday, from 8 a.m. – 4 p.m. at Cleveland Clinic's main campus and selected internal sites.
 This part of the program focuses on introducing the students to pharmacy practice and the technician's role within the pharmacy setting.

 The last 10 weeks of externships are scheduled within Cleveland Clinic.
 Externships allow students to apply and expand skills within multiple pharmacy settings.

 Tuition and Other Fees

 The cost of the program is $3,800.
 This amount is all-inclusive and covers the following: tuition, textbooks, lab fees, uniforms, background screening, the cost of the PTCB certification exam and other miscellaneous items.
 Flexible payment plans are available.

-If you are interested in becoming a pharmacy technician, contact the Pharmacy Training Coordinator:
+If you are interested in becoming a pharmacy technician, contact the School of Pharmacy Technology: